Teichlab/cellphonedb/Docs/create_datafiles.md

 Result data is saved in `tools/out` and input data is saved in `tools/data`.

 ### Recreating gene.csv
 **gene.csv** data is based on [Ensembl database](https://www.ensembl.org/) and [Uniprot database](https://www.uniprot.org).
-This data files needs to be downloaded from the respective source pages.
+These data files needs to be downloaded from the respective source pages.
-In addition, you need to provide:
+In addition, users must provide:

 - _protein.csv_: CellPhoneDB protein list (to filter only the genes associated to CellPhoneDB proteins).
 - _remove_genes.csv_: Gene list needed to remove duplicated ensembls from imported data.